 (For driving / GPS address)

-Hours of Operation / Fall & Winter Activities / History
+Hours of Operation / Spring & Summer Activities / History

 Experience farm living as it was done over 100 years ago at Fosterfields Living Historical Farm.
 At this 213.4-acre New Jersey and National Register Historic Site, you can enjoy many of the daily farm activities that took place in the 1920s.
 On the farm, visit the farm animals, witness the farmer plowing or planting of the fields using antique machinery, and help perform daily tasks, such as colleting eggs, grinding corn to feed the chickens, and cleaning the harness.
 Visit the authentic 1920s Farmhouse where the farm foreman once lived, and compare it to the 1854 Gothic revival-style mansion, The Willows that was once the home to the elite Foster family, the previous owners of Fosterfields.
 Strike up a conversation with one of the docents dressed in period clothing to learn more details about the lifestyle of those who lived and worked on the farm.
 Tour the interactive Transportation Exhibit filled with antique automobiles.